Tatsuya-Nonogaki/pw-o-matic/README.md

 ### Options:
 - `-f`: Optimization flavor (Optional)
   - Supports `linux`, `oracle`, or `powershell`.
-  - Default: No specific optimization.
+  - Default: Only minimal general optimizations.
 - `-n`: Number of passwords to generate (Optional)
   - Default: 3.
 - `-l`: Length of each password (Optional)